kubecost/docs/aws-cloud-integrations.md

 # Setting up the Spot Data feed:

-Spot data from the CUR can be delayed up to do days.
-Kubecost will reconcile your spot prices with existing data as they become available (usually 1-2 days), but more accurate pricing can be pulled roughly hourly by integrating directly with the AWS spot feed.
+Kubecost will reconcile your spot prices with CUR billing reports as they become available (usually 1-2 days), but pricing data can be pulled hourly by integrating directly with the AWS spot feed.

 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html)